-When we were planning our trip, we knew that we wanted to spend more time in the Tuscan countryside and hence, decided to spend just a day in Florence.
-A day is clearly not enough but we decided to make the most of it and leave the galleries and museums for next time.
+When we were planning our trip, we were keen on spending more time in the Tuscan countryside.
+Hence, we decided to spend just a day in Florence.
+A day is clearly not enough but we tried to make the most of it.
+We could explore the main sights but had to leave the galleries and museums for next time.

-Florence is a city best explored on foot, it is the perfect walkable size so get a map and get walking on your own!
+Florence is a city best explored on foot, it is the perfect walkable size.
+So grab a map and get exploring on your own!

 Things to see/ do